|Home Page • Contact Us •|

 What we're doing here is putting in our integrity.
 We have caused, created if you will, an employee to communicate nonverbally, by dramatization, (breaking agreements or performing poorly) that there is something about us he does not respect.
 Without exception a broken agreement is a set-up.
 He's needing to get acknowledged (caught) for something.

 Put another way, your staff, during the job interview process, rewarded his resistance to doing complete work, or perhaps even an addiction to lying; they set the standard.
 At that moment he unconsciously lost some respect.
-It eroded even more by the way you handled his first tardiness.
+Respect was eroded even more by the way you handled his first tardiness.

 He is also mirroring the fact you did not communicate that starting time is 8:00am.
 You may have said the right words but the results clearly show they were not communicated.